ktagilbert/katalog/_posts/2017-12-26-december-reads.markdown

 ---
 ![Katalogspace Lit Reviews in December](/katalog/assets/december-reads.png)

 December was not an easy month to say the least.
 I struggled to stay positive at work, filled my days with just routine, and totally neglected my own writing.
-Still, I had some pretty fantastic book to bring some light and joy into my days!
+Still, I had some pretty fantastic books to help bring some light and joy into my days!

 I read both non-fiction and poetry this month.
 This is probably the first time in a while that I have branched out beyond just collections of poetry.
-Thank goodness too because I picked out some great advice from writers like Elizabeth Gilbert and Lewis Buzbee.
+Thank goodness too because I walked away with some great advice from writers like Elizabeth Gilbert and Lewis Buzbee.

 Overall, December ended on a positive note too.
 I had a great Christmas with my S.O., made some leaps and bounds at work, and am leaving the month feeling a lot lighter.
 I hope you are too.